ActiveX to JavaBeans

 The Migration Assistant can be downloaded from any of the three sites :

-It is being packaged with Taligent’s VisualAge WebRunner Toolkit.
+It is being packaged with Taligents VisualAge WebRunner Toolkit.
 JavaSoft has promised that future versions of the Bean Development Kit will include this tool.
-IBM’s VisualAge for Java will also come with this tool included.
+IBMs VisualAge for Java will also come with this tool included.

 Converting our ActiveX Control to a JavaBean

-Let us now go through the steps to convert our ProgressIndicator ActiveX Control to a JavaBean.
+go through the steps to convert our ProgressIndicator

+ActiveX Control to a JavaBean.
 Start-up the Migration Assistant from the Start menu.
 The Migration Assistant fires up.
+Select our ActiveX control that needs to be migrated to a bean

-Select the control’s interfaces that you wish to migrate.
+controls interfaces that you wish to migrate.

 Ask the tool to generate the bean files.